sdtemple/isweep/README.md

 - Whole genome sequences
   - Probably at least > 500 diploids
-  - Phased data 0|1
+  - Phased vcf data 0|1
   - No apparent population structure
   - No apparent close relatedness
+  - A genetic map (bp ---> cM)
+  - Recombining diploid chromosomes
+    - Not extended to human X chromosome (yet?)
 - Access to cluster computing
   - You should have at least 25 Gb of RAM and 6 CPUs on a node
     - More for larger datasets
-  - Have not extended to cloud computing yet
+  - Have not extended to cloud computing (yet?)

 ## Installation